 Oxford was founded in the 8th Century and has examples of every major English Architectural period since Saxon times.
 Oxford is dominated by the University which was established in the 12th Century – although teaching can be traced back to 1096 making it the second oldest University in the world.

-The city centre is squeezed into a few streets, with a labyrinth of beautiful buildings, shops, museums, pubs and other attractions hidden away.
-Find the covered market, explore the colleges, climb church towers, visit the parks or find unexpected surprises!
+The city centre is squeezed into a few streets, with a labyrinth of beautiful buildings, shops, museums, pubs and other attractions and unexpected surprises hidden away.
+Our parties will be located in two historic venues right in the centre of the city…

 The Church building dates to 1915 and is modelled on the structure of medieval banquet halls – like the one at Winchester housing King Arthur’s Round Table.
 We will be dancing in the Church itself – no pews, no pillars, just wall-to-wall wooden dance floor.